Advertisement

 Tjoritja / West MacDonnell National Park

-Stretching for over 160 kilometres west of Alice Springs is the Tjoritja/West MacDonnell National Park – a true way to experience the outback.
-Home to the Aranda people, the park features heavily in their dreamtime creation stories and was said to have been created by giant caterpillars (Yeperenye).
+Stretching for over 160 kilometres west of Alice Springs is the Tjoritja/West MacDonnell National Park.
+Home to the Aranda people, the park features heavily in their dreamtime creation stories.
+It is said to have been created by giant caterpillars (Yeperenye).
 From Simpsons Gap to Ochre Pits and Ellery Creek Water Hole, this national park is a true journey into central Australia and the outback.

 Related stories